worldstudio/worldstudio.github.io/_theme/islamaphobia.md

   Relations, the leading Muslim civil rights organization in the Nation.
 Our mission is to protect civil liberties, empower American Muslims and build coalitions that promote justice and mutual understanding.
-Through legal representation, education and advocacy, CAIR&ndash;NY empowers the American Muslim community, encouraging their participation in political and social activism.
+Through legal representation, education and advocacy, CAIR-NY empowers the American Muslim community, encouraging their participation in political and social activism.
 CAIR&ndash;NY counsels and advocates on behalf of Muslims who have experienced discrimination, harassment or hate crimes.</p>